Jain-Pranjal/JustLink/CONTRIBUTING.md

-# Contributing to Pagr
+# Contributing to JustLink

-We welcome contributions to **Pagr** and appreciate the effort made by every contributor.
+We welcome contributions to **JustLink** and appreciate the effort made by every contributor.
 If you're interested in improving the project, here's how you can get involved:

 ## Table of Contents

 - [How to Contribute](#how-to-contribute)
 - [Contributing Guidelines](#contributing-guidelines)
 - [Suggested Contributions](#suggested-contributions)